-I have already mentioned that demand in this context is not only understood as something which occurs now, but also in the future: the point of deploying fibre optics networks is, amongst other things, to respond to future requirements.
-I would now like to look at this more closely, because this leads us to the concept of Daseinsvorsorge.
+I have already mentioned that demand in this context is not only understood as something which occurs now, but also in the future: amongst other things, fibre optics networks are deployed in order to respond to future requirements.
+I would now like to look at temporality more closely, because it leads us to the concept of Daseinsvorsorge.
 I cannot think of any equivalent in English, but an approximate translation of this term could be 'to make provisions for the possibility of existence (or something/someone existing) in the future'.
 It feels like a concept related to insurance, not to broadband deployment, but it is widely used in the Austrian context of state-affiliated broadband deployment (Conference 1, 2022).
-We need to explore it at some length because the broadband strategy draws on this concept for parts of its reasoning.
+We need to explore it at some length as the broadband strategy draws on this concept for parts of its reasoning.